Why You Need Diane’s Six Spice Oatmeal Raisin Cookies Recipe

 We asked chef and aphrodisiac cookbook author Diane Brown if she could send us another one of her romantic party plans.
 Unfortunately, with the Holiday season upon us, she didn’t have time.
 What she did instead was send us the best oatmeal raisin cookies recipe we’ve ever tried.

-Best of all, she sent an accompanying note along with this exotic cookie recipe, with comments from the illustrious Ruth Reichl, which helps explain how this spiced oatmeal cookies recipe rose to internet fame.
-Based on user reviews alone, these might be the most popular oatmeal cookies in the world!
+But that’s not all.
+These cookies are famous!
+Diane sent an accompanying note along with this exotic cookie recipe, with comments from the illustrious Ruth Reichl, which helps explain how this spiced oatmeal cookies recipe rose to internet fame.
+Based on user reviews alone, these might be the most popular oatmeal cookies in the world.

 Explains Diane: